ashwani-cse/event-driven-springboot-kafka/README.md

 ## Kafka Setup on Local

 To run the Kafka producer and consumer locally, you need to have Apache Kafka installed.
-You can follow the steps below to set up Kafka on your local machine:
+Follow the steps below to set up Kafka on your local machine:

 1. **Download Apache Kafka:**
    Download Apache Kafka from the [official website](https://kafka.apache.org/downloads).